 Back to websites……a website is no different, you want a visitor to your website to see exactly what you want them to see, everything neat and tidy and in its right place.
 In terms of how this would compare to the analogy of the shop would be your coding and internal processes would be hidden in the back and your attractive content and information relating to your website right up front on display for visitors.
-So how do you control what is visible up front?
+So how do you control what is visible upfront?
 Or control who has access to certain files and information on your site?
-You do this by altering ‘permissions‘ for the files which you want to control access for, I have set out some steps below to follow should you wish to a change a permission on a file: –
+You do this by altering ‘permissions‘ for the files which you want to control access, I have set out some steps below to follow should you wish to change permissions on a file: –

 I hope the steps below are straightforward and that they have aided you in making the relevant changes to your file permissions, as always should you have any difficulties please contact us via a support ticket (open a ticket) to our hosting department and we will get back to you as soon as possible.

 Save my name, email, and website in this browser for the next time I comment.